gigawatts/KringleCon2019/README.md

 *Use the data supplied in the [Zeek JSON logs](https://downloads.elfu.org/http.log.gz) to identify the IP addresses of attackers poisoning Santa's flight mapping software.
 [Block the 100 offending sources of information to guide Santa's sleigh](https://srf.elfu.org/) through the attack.
 Submit the Route ID ("RID") success value that you're given.
 For hints on achieving this objective, please visit the Sleigh Shop and talk with Wunorse Openslae.*

-Download and extract the zeek json formated log http.log. jq is a great tool for viewing, parsing, and searching json files.
+Download and extract the zeek json formated log http.log.
+JQ is a great tool for viewing, parsing, and searching json files.

     wget https://downloads.elfu.org/http.log.gz
     gunzip http.log.gz